Back to All Events

 Our Speakers:

 Dr. David Hasan: Palestinian-American neurosurgeon, professor at Duke University, and founder of GCV.
 His frontline medical missions in Gaza revealed the collapse of critical systems and inspired a holistic model of care addressing safety, education, emotional recovery, and long-term stability.
-From his work on the ground, Dr. Hasan will share:
+From his work on the ground, Dr. Hasan shared:

 Moderated by Mai Shahin